Hassoma Bino Bamba

 Hassoma Bino Bamba (born 21 December 1990) is an Ivorian former professional footballer who played as a defensive midfielder for AS Athlétic d'Adjamé in his home country club, and for Iraklis and Apollon Kalamarias in Greece.

 Career

 Bamba was born in Bondoukou.
 He started his career in AS Athlétic d'Adjamé.
-On 29 August 2013 he signed for Greek Football League outfit Iraklis.
+On 29 August 2013 he signed for Greek Football League club Iraklis.
 He debuted for Iraklis on 30 September 2013 in an away loss against Kavala.
 In February 2015 he joined Apollon Kalamarias.
 He debuted for his new club in a 5–0 home win against Zakynthos.